Water Quality Scoring Systems: How to Grade Water for Customers

 What is a water quality score?

 A water quality score is a single number (typically 0–100) that represents the overall quality of a water sample.
-AquaReport's AquaScore™ grades water as Gold (80–100), Silver (60–79), Bronze (40–59), or At Risk (0–39) based on EPA legal limits, health guidelines, and contaminant detection.
+AquaReport's AquaScore™ grades water as Gold (80–100), Silver (60–79), Bronze (40–59), or Poor (0–39) based primarily on the enforceable federal EPA limit (MCL) and contaminant detection.
+It is a proprietary informational rating, not an EPA score.

 How does AquaScore calculate water quality?